vottini/jsonbp/docs/schema.md

 }
 ```

-And like nodes, they can be defined just in place:
+And just like nodes, they can be inlined:

 ```
 node sale {